maciejpedzich/tis-pl/README.md

 ## Uwagi odnośnie implementacji

-To keep the code at least somewhat sane, it relies on [UglifyJS](https://github.com/mishoo/UglifyJS) for variable renaming, brace removal and more such niceties.
-However, there was still plenty to be done by hand.
-This section describes some of the tricks used.

 Aby kod był w miarę _rozsądny_, musi polegać na [UglifyJS](https://github.com/mishoo/UglifyJS) w celu nadawania nowych nazw zmiennym, usuwania klamr i innych niuansów.
 Mimo to, wiele rzeczy należało napisać własnoręcznie.
 W tej sekcji opisano wszystkie wykorzystane w projekcie sztuczki.

 ### HTML/CSS